camronh/camronh/README.md

 ### 👋 About Me

-I'm Camron, a full-stack software developer and entrepreneur with a passion for building innovative solutions.
+I'm Cam, a full-stack software developer and entrepreneur with a passion for building innovative solutions.
 I have experience in backend development, cloud computing, blockchain technology, and creating user-friendly interfaces.
 I'm a team player with a workaholic mindset and enjoy learning new technologies.

 ---